Lillian Bayard Taylor Kiliani: Early life and education

-Killant was born in Gotha, Germany, the daughter of Bayard Taylor and Marie Hansen-Taylor.
+Kiliani was born in Gotha, Germany, the daughter of Bayard Taylor and Marie Hansen-Taylor.
 Her father was an American writer and diplomat; her mother was born in Germany, the daughter of astronomer Peter Andreas Hansen.
-Killant attended Anna C. Brackett's School in New York City, and Vassar College, as well as several schools in Germany.
+Kiliani attended Anna C. Brackett's School in New York City, and Vassar College, as well as several schools in Germany.
 She also studied art with the Art Students League of New York, and in Berlin.

 Career

-Killant wrote and translated poetry and other texts, including a German translation of Hamlet for Edwin Booth in the 1880s.
-She was active in several German women's organizations, including a stint as president of the German Governesses' Home Association.
+Kiliani wrote and translated poetry and other texts, including a German translation of Hamlet for Edwin Booth in the 1880s.
+She was active in several German women's organizations, including as president of the German Governesses' Home Association.
 She was international secretary of the New York State Association Opposed to Woman's Suffrage, and an honorary member of the organization's British equivalent.
-She visited England in 1909, and reported back to American newspapers that there was "no hope in England for woman suffrage."
+She visited England in 1909, and reported to American newspapers that there was "no hope in England for woman suffrage."

 Writing from Germany, March 14, 1915, she states:The women are doing a noble, womanly work in a womanly way, and perhaps the war may serve to show many of them how much more important it is than to try to do the man's work.
 In times like this, the men on the battlefield and the women at home are proving best how each should do his and her appointed part of the world's work.